Capta1n-n9m0/AI-Search/README.md

 The program will run the search algorithms on the demo states and print the results to the terminal.

 ## Conclusion
-In this project, I implemented and compared different search algorithms.
-I implemented the BFS and A* Search algorithms and used them to solve the 15-puzzle problem.
-I also implemented the Manhattan distance heuristic function and used it in the A* Search algorithm.
-I compared the performance of the search algorithms and found that A* Search is more efficient than BFS.
-The reason for this is that A* Search uses a heuristic function to guide the search, while BFS does not use any heuristic function.
+In this project, I developed and compared implementations of several different search algorithms: BFS and A* Search, applied to solve the 15-puzzle problem.
+I have also implemented the heuristic function in question, the Manhattan distance heuristic, for use in A* Search.
+The comparison of the two search algorithms shows that A* Search performs more effectively than BFS because A* Search uses a heuristic function to guide the search, while BFS does not use any heuristic function.
 This makes A* Search more efficient than BFS.
+The results of the comparison are as follows:
 ```
 Target:
  1   2   3   4